-Audrain County is a rural county in northeast Missouri centrally located in Missouri within 90 minutes of St. Louis and less than 3 hours from Kansas City.
+Audrain County is a rural county centrally located in Missouri within 90 minutes of St. Louis and less than 3 hours from Kansas City.

-The county also enjoys a major rail head for the shipping of goods and products by train.
-Mexico, the county seat, has an unregulated FAA airport with two runways of 3200 and 5500 feet which gives it corporate jet landing capability.
+The county enjoys a major rail head for the shipping of goods and products by train.
+Mexico, the county seat, has an unregulated FAA airport, Mexico Memorial Airport, with two runways of 3200 and 5500 feet which gives it corporate jet landing capability.
 Audrain County has seen a significant increase in technology with the arrival of several manufacturing firms and bio-fuel refining.
-Some of the products produced by major county manufactures include frozen bread dough, pharmaceuticals, light experimental airplane kits, vinyl windows, automobile products and more recently bio-fuels.
+Some of the products produced by major county manufactures include frozen bread dough, pharmaceuticals, light experimental airplane kits, vinyl windows, automobile products and most recently bio-fuels.

 Please contact the Mexico Area Chamber of Commerce, 100 W. Jackson St.

 Mexico, MO 65265, 573-581-2765 pertaining to business opportunities within Audrain County.

 Additional information and resources for economic development in Audrain County can be found at the websites associated with the City of Mexico, (Russel Runge) and Vandalia's economic development (Darren Berry) offices.

 County Seat of Audrain County | Mexico, Missouri